Kallistos Ware: Early life and ordination

 Born Timothy Richard Ware on 11 September 1934 to an Anglican family in Bath, Somerset, England, he was educated at Westminster School in London (to which he had won a King's Scholarship) and Magdalen College, Oxford, where he took a double first in classics as well as reading theology.

 On 14 April 1958, at the age of 24, he converted to the Eastern Orthodox Church.
 He described his first contacts with Orthodoxy and the growing attraction of the Eastern Orthodox Church in an autobiographical text entitled "My Journey to the Orthodox Church".
-While still a layman, he spent six months in Canada at a monastery of the Russian Orthodox Church Abroad.
+While still a layman, he spent six months in Canada at a monastery of the Russian Orthodox Church Outside of Russia.
 Thoroughly conversant in modern Greek, Ware became an Eastern Orthodox monk at the Monastery of Saint John the Theologian in Patmos, Greece.
 He also frequented other major centres of Orthodoxy, such as Jerusalem and Mount Athos.

 In 1966, he was ordained to the priesthood within the Ecumenical Patriarchate and was tonsured as a monk, receiving the name "Kallistos".